Steps to get the SSL certificate activated

-Be sure to locate and save the RSA private key that will arrive with your CSR code, as it will be required for the installation.
+- Ensure to locate and back up the RSA private key that will arrive with your CSR code, as it will be required for the installation.
 It will not be possible to install the certificate without this code.

 Hover your mouse over your account username in the upper left corner, then select Dashboard.

-Click the “Activate” button next to the certificate you wish to activate.
+Click on Activate next to the certificate you wish to activate.

-Enter (or cut-and-paste) your CSR code and choose the web server type from the drop-down menu.
-Once done, click “Submit”.
-NOTE: In this step, if you are activating a multi-domain certificate, you need to specify the additional domains you wish to include in the issued certificate.
+Note: In this step, if you are activating a multi-domain certificate, you need to specify the additional domains you wish to include in the issued certificate.
 The certificate activation process for the Multi-Domain certificate is described in detail here.

-For HTTP-based validation, you will need to upload a certain text file into into a particular directory of your website (/.well-known/pki-validation/) to have the certificate issued.
+- For the file-based validation, you will need to upload a certain text file into a particular directory of your website (/.well-known/pki-validation/) to have the certificate issued.
 You'll then be able to download the certificate file in your account after the order is submitted to the Certificate Authority for activation.